 Negotiate, Negotiate, Negotiate

 When the time comes for a career change, leveraging offers is an effective way to ensure the best possible outcome in a new position.
 Martin referenced an experience she’d had in negotiating with a young medical laboratory professional with competing offers.

-SEE ALSO: Nurse Student and New Grad Center
+SEE ALSO: Student & New Grad Center

 One offer was, of course, better than the other, but had been presented slightly differently.
 Because of this, Martin recommended that healthcare professionals consider more than just the salary itself during the negotiation process.

 Through the back-and-forth of negotiation, a healthcare professional can use the different aspects of their current employment in order to secure perks in a new job-be it a salary increase, vacation time or even the hours.

 “There is a lot more than salary that you can negotiate,” said Martin.
 “You can negotiate things like vacation or bonuses, work schedules, benefits, opportunities for growth and so forth.”

 Regardless of whatever stage a professional is within his or her career, the process of negotiating a salary and benefits can be stressful and intimidating.
 Many healthcare workers can be too quick to discuss salary and jump the gun or just too timid to bring up the subject at all.